Members of Congress on TikTok defend app's reach to voters

 “I was just saying if we’re having a discussion about TikTok then I think we ought to at least reduce the pull factor by elected officials who can simply come off of it,” Tillis said this week, when asked about his statement.
 “I don’t have a TikTok account.
 So that was an easy separation for me.”

-Loud warnings about TikTok have also been coming from the Biden administration.
+Loud warnings about TikTok have also been coming from President Joe Biden’s administration.
 Secretary of State Antony Blinken and FBI Director Christopher Wray have told Congress in recent weeks that TikTok is a national security threat.
 Blinken told lawmakers the threat “should be ended one way or another.”

 But some members are unconvinced.